 Why is managed broadband a cost-effective addition to your service offering?

 It’s a question we hear a lot in the rental sector: should letting agents provide broadband and Wi-Fi for their properties?
 We’ve seen threads on the subject appearing on landlord forums, spoken to letting agents who aren’t sure it’s the most economical decision for the properties they manage.
-There still seems to be a great deal of uncertainty around the answer to the question: is inclusive internet cost-effective?
+There still seems to be a great deal of uncertainty around the answer to the question: is inclusive, managed broadband cost-effective?

 At Landlord Broadband, we firmly believe that the answer is “Yes”.
 There’s a wealth of evidence, both anecdotal and proven in surveys, to demonstrate just how cost-effective a managed broadband service can be.
 Here are just five reasons why opting for a fully managed internet service is an excellent commercial decision for letting agents and landlords…